-In situations that require the use of a self-adhered low-permeable underlayment over the entire roof, a second layer of OSB must be installed over stickering as a divorcement layer on the top side of the SIP roof.
-Creating this air space, and also having eave and ridge venting between the exterior OSB facing of the SIP roof and the second layer of OSB, is
+In situations that require the use of a self-adhered low-permeable underlayment over the entire roof, an additional layer of OSB must be installed over stickering/furring as a divorcement layer on the top side of the SIP roof.
+The self-adhered low-permeable underlayment should be installed on the exterior side of this second sheathing layer.
+A vapor-permeable underlayment needs to be installed on the exterior side of the SIP roof facer.
+Creating this air space, and also having eave and ridge venting between the exterior OSB facing of the SIP roof and the additional layer of OSB, is desirable.
+This condition is referred to as a cold roof.
+The detailing of the roof assembly using a cold roof assembly may mitigate ice damming due to radiant melting of the snow and provide an air space that will allow the OSB facing of the SIP roof to dry out should it get wet.
+(See Figure 27, reproduced on page 5, from SIPs Basic Connection Details, available for free download on the SIPA website, under Resources, Installation.)